andreamoleri/DataArchitecture/Relazione.md

 ##### One-To-Many Relationship
 The One-To-Many relationship is characterized by one Data Entity in a set being associated with multiple Data Entities in another set.
 For instance, a film may feature several cast members.
-MongoDB facilitates the representation of this relationship within a single document using features like Nested Arrays, which are advantageous for modeling One-To-Many Relationships.
+MongoDB facilitates the representation of this relationship within a single document using features like Nested Arrays, which are advantageous for representing One-To-Many Relationships.
 The "cast" field in the code shown below exemplifies such a structure.

 ```bash